-By studying AS or A Level English Literature, prospective employers/ colleges/universities will recognise that you have the ability to produce informed, independent opinions and judgements and that you can communicate your knowledge and insights clearly.
-These are skills that are relevant to any career or third level course.
-However, English Literature specifically lends itself to careers in the Theatre, Teaching, Journalism, Publishing and Public Relations.
+By studying AS or A Level English

+Literature, prospective employers/

+colleges/universities will recognise that

+you have the ability to produce informed,

+independent opinions and judgements

+and that you can communicate your

+knowledge and insights clearly.

+These are skills that are relevant to any

+career or third level course.
+However,

+English Literature specifically lends

+itself to careers in the Theatre,

+Teaching, Journalism, Publishing

+and Public Relations.

-AS Level A2 Level AS 1: Poetry: comparative study of poetry 1900 - present A2 1: Drama: response to a Shakespeare play A2 2: Poetry: response to a Drama: response to a play written 1900 - present poem written before 1900 · Unseen poetry: response to AS 2: Prose: response to a novel written pre-1900 an unseen poem A2 3: Prose: comparative study of two novels across a theme
+AS Level A2 Level AS 1: Poetry: comparative study of poetry 1900 - present A2 1: Drama: response to a Shakespeare play A2 2: Poetry: response to a Drama: response to a play written 1900 - present poem written before 1900 Unseen poetry: response to AS 2: Prose: response to a novel written pre-1900 an unseen poem · A2 3: Prose: comparative study of two novels across a theme

 AS Level A2 Level AS 1: External written examination, 2 hours.
 Students answer 2 questions, one from Section A and one from Section B. A2 1: External written examination, 1 hour 30 minutes.
 Students answer one question.
 Closed book.
 20% of A Level Section A is one book Section B is closed book 60% of AS 24% of A Level A2 2: External written examination, 2 hours.
 Students answer two questions, one from Section A and the question set in Section B. Closed book.
 AS 2: External written examination, 1 hour.
+20% of A Level A2 3: Internal assessment.
 Students answer one question.
 Closed book.
-40% of AS 16% of A Level A2 3: Internal assessment.
 Students completed a 2500 word essay.
-20% of A Level
+20% of A Level 40% of AS 16% of A Level